YouvenZ/AugScholar/content/post/latex_table_python.md

 showToc: true
 katex: true
 TocOpen: true
-draft: true
+draft: false
 hidemeta: false
 comments: True
-description: "Desc Text."
+description: "This article will present a set of tool to create latex table a .csv directly from python."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: false